-The Fund also has invested €190.1 million of its total commitment to invest €234.0 million into KKR Lending Partners Europe II (Euro) Unlevered SCSp (the "EDL Euro Fund").
-Together, the Access Fund, the EDL Euro Fund and the EDL III Euro Fund are referred to as the KKR Managed Funds.
+The Fund also has invested €190.1 million of its total commitment to invest €234.0 million into KKR Lending Partners Europe II (Euro) Unlevered SCSp (the "EDL Euro Fund") and has invested €30.0 million of its total commitment to invest €200.0 million in KKR Lending Partners Europe III (Euro) SCSp (the "EDL III Euro Fund").
+Together, the Access Fund PPN, the EDL Euro Fund and the EDL III Euro Fund are referred to as the KKR Managed Funds.

-The annual financial statements were authorised for issue by the directors of the Responsible Entity (the "Directors of the Responsible Entity") on 30 August 2023.
+The annual financial statements were authorised for issue by the directors of the Responsible Entity (the "Directors of the Responsible Entity") on 29 August 2024.
 The directors of the Responsible Entity have the power to amend and reissue the financial statements.

-2 Summary of significant accounting policies
+2 Summary of material accounting policies